August 1, 2017

 For more information about each of the official forms, including how to find them and fill them out, see Completing the Bankruptcy Forms.

-If your income is above Connecticut’s median income, you still might qualify for Chapter 7, but you’ll have to provide detailed information about your expenses and payments on secured debts in order to find out.
-Most Chapter 13 filers also have to provide this information.
+If your income is above Connecticut’s median income, you still might qualify for Chapter 7 bankruptcy.
+To find out, you’ll provide detailed information about your expenses and secured debt payments (such as a mortgage and car payment) on Form 122A-2.
+Most Chapter 13 filers also have to provide similar information to determine how much disposable income they have to pay into a repayment plan.

 For information about each of these forms, see: